SURFnet/ooapi-tester/README.md

 | `/courses/{courseId}?returnTimelineOverrides=true`                                  | Response validation, uses an id from `/courses`                                           |
 | `/courses/{courseId}/offerings`                                                     | Response validation, uses an id from `/courses`, tests if at least one item can be found  |

 Response validation is performed using the specs defined in the [RIO Mapper repository](https://github.com/jomco/eduhub-rio-mapper).
-The OOAPI tester assumes you're endpoint is connected to SURFeduhub and that you have valid access credentials.
+The OOAPI tester assumes your endpoint is connected to SURFeduhub and that you have valid access credentials.
 You should also know your `schachome` (usually the domain name of your endpoint).

 ## Usage
 OOAPI tester is provided in several formats: